ember-cli-deploy/ember-cli-deploy/rfc/002-ephemeral-plugins.md

 # Unresolved questions
 - Should we somehow warn/error if plugins have defined a `pipeline` config property for a plugin?
+- Should we enforce the need for the `ember-cli-deploy` prefix of an inline plugin name?
+My initial thoughts are no as it adds no value.
+But my gut then suggests that it introduces a difference between standalone and inline plugins.

 # Tradeoffs / Decisions
 - Decided to move the (re)implementing hooks in existing addons to a separate RFC due to lack of clarity around how it should work